Space-TimeWillTell/Channeling-Keyser-Soze/tutorial.md

 Let's summarize the techniques we have used so far:

 1. Setting up the scene.
-2. Asking questions that the Space·Time Deck will answer.
+2. Asking questions that will help you make the scene fun to play.
-3. Interpreting the Space·Time Deck.
+3. Drawing and interpreting from the Space·Time Deck.
 4. Writing down key facts as they were established.
 5. Reusing these facts when they become useful.
 6. Shaking things by letting players pick plot twists.